auth0-sandbox/auth0-application-development/module01-instructions.md

 ## Integrating Authentication into the Express Application

 1. This application is based on the *Express* framework.
-Express is an embedded web server (the application serves itself) where a chain of middleware functions are used
+Express is a JavaScript framework for web applications and services that self-hosts using an embedded web server and processes requests through a chain of middleware functions.
+Fundamentally this is the same architecture used by other modern frameworks:
+Java Spring Boot, .NET Core, Python Flask, Rack (Ruby), etc.

-1. In the terminal window add the *dotenv* and *epxress-oopenid-connect* (the Auth0 Express SDK) packages to the project with the following *npm* command:
+1. In the terminal window (still in the module Acme folder) add the *dotenv* and *epxress-oopenid-connect* (the Auth0 Express SDK) packages to the project with the following *npm* command:
     ```bash
     $ npm install dotenv express-openid-connect